egillespie/guest-writing/unodeuce/2016-08-09-lansing-board-game-scene.md

 Whether you're new to Lansing or just looking to expand your horizons, there are a number of gaming groups that are all very welcoming.
 For starters, practically all of the game shops have groups that meet regularly, organized and unorganized play times, tournaments, and other events.

 If that's not enough or not your cup of tea, there are also a number of groups on [Meetup][11] that get together at other venues to play.
-[Lansing Board Gamers][12] is an especially dedicated group and I've had a blast any time I've met up with them.
+[Lansing Board Gamers][12] is an especially dedicated group and I've had a blast anytime I've met up with them.

 Looking for something more low key or kid-friendly?
 Check out a nearby school or [library][13].
 [Schuler Books][9] also hosts gaming events in their Chapbook Cafe occasionally.